 Once user enters CFI query mode, user can issue reset command to exit CFI mode and return to read array mode.
+The unused CFI area is reserved by Macronix.

 Table 4-1.
 CFI mode: Identification Data Values

 (All values in these tables are in hexadecimal)